 Possesses excellent written and oral communication skills.

-Possesses excellent conflict resolution & problem solving skills.
+Possesses excellent conflict resolution skills.

 Possesses information technology skills required to use agency equipment to carry out position functions.